dzinobile/ENPM700_Final_Group1/README.md

 Note: the integration test expects a running Nav2 stack and appropriate simulation or map server configuration.
 A launch file named `integration_test.launch.yaml` is referenced in CMake as an example and can be configured to start the full stack automatically during CI.

 ---

-## Future Extensions

-The current design is intended as Phase 1 of a larger project:

-* **Multi-robot extension:**
-  Multiple TurtleBot3 “sheepdogs,” each with its own namespace, `nav_goal_sender`, and `sheep_nav_trigger`.
-* **Dynamic sheep models:**
-  Replace static TF broadcasting with a simulated moving sheep in Webots, with pose updates broadcast from a Webots controller.
-* **Herding strategies:**
-  Use behavior trees or explicit finite-state machines for herding, surrounding, and guiding the sheep toward target regions.
-* **Richer testing:**
-  Add more integration tests combining SLAM, multi-robot coordination, and robustness to sensing or TF delays.

----

 ## License